 Though the little ones won't directly affect your rates or coverage needs, they do bring about a host of changes that warrant giving your car insurance another look.

-Kids in cars: are they sitting safely?
+Kids in the car: are they sitting safely?

 Not sure just how to keep the little ones safely in their seats?
 Find answers in this Esurance Insight.